StanJulia/Stan.jl/docs/src/index.md

 These are some of the common mcmc examples:

-1. ARM
+1. Basic_intros
-2. Bernoulli
+2. ARM
-3. Binomial
+3. Bernoulli
-4. Diagnose
+4. Binomial
-5. Dyes
+5. Diagnose
-6. EightSchools
+6. Dyes
-7. RedCardsStudy
+7. EightSchools
-8. Walkthrough2
+8. RedCardsStudy

 ## Examples using cmdstan methods